-Prolonged effectiveness of Norplant® capsule implants: A 7-year study
+Prolonged effectiveness of Norplant® capsule implants: A 7-year study (HTML)

 Sivin,Irving; Mishell,Daniel R.,Jr.; Diaz,Soledad; Biswas,Arijit; Alvarez-Sanchez,Francisco; Darney,Philip; Holma,Pentti; Wan,Livia; Brache,Vivian; Kiriwat,Orawan; Abdalla,Kamal; Campodonico,Italo; Pasquale,Samuel; Pavez,Margarita; Schechter,Janet

 Publication date: 2000